MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-vmss-deployment.md

 ### Error: Permission denied: Script is not executable

 This issue happens when we try to run a custom script but the script isn't executable.
-First make sure the customScript input doesnt have './' or anything else before the script name(test.sh)
+First make sure the customScript input doesn't have `./` or anything else before the script name: `'test.sh'`

     customScript: 'test.sh'

-After this, try adding command line task before vmss task
+After this, try adding a command line task before the vmss task.

     - task: CmdLine@2
       inputs: